Percapio/signINsignOUT/README.md

 ### Complete Fetch User

-Update this function to change the user's new log in/out data and time stamps.
+Update this function to change the user's JSON file with a new log in or log out data, and add time stamps for when the changes occur.
 ```
 for grab_file in database:
     location = '{}{}'.format('database/', grab_file)